CassJBeckford/MemoryMatch/README.md

 ## Introduction

-Memory Match is a simple game relying on the users ability to uncover and remeber the placement of cards on a gameboard that can be matched together.
+Memory Match is a simple game relying on the users ability to uncover and remember the placement of cards on a gameboard that can be matched together.
-How many tries you have to uncover all the matches depends on the game mode chose.
+How many tries you have to uncover all the matches depends on the game mode chosen.
 There are three game modes: easy; where the player has 15 trys to uncover all the matches, hard; in which the player only has 10 trys and impossible; only allowing the player 5 trys.

 ## Features